denim-squad/jean-around-the-world/README.md

 In summary, our project's aim was to simplify the trip-planning process.
 Our app has done this to a great extent, by offering a streamlined path for a user based on their preferences for any location and radius.
 We are proud to say that a user can go from the home page to having relevant events in their calendar within minutes.

 We have done so by using a custom Google Maps component on our home page as well as a Material UI slider to grab a selected location and a set radius.
 These are passed as parameters to our Google Places API call, which will generate a JSON object of locations, based on what is enabled by the user in the `select what you want` section of the preferences page.
 Then, the last 2 parts of the preferences page filter our API results, and they are displayed in the results page.
-From the results page, we have made a greedy nearest-neighbour algorithm to essentially sort an array of latitudes and longitudes to be placed as markers on the map.
+From the results page, we have made a greedy nearest-neighbour algorithm to essentially sort an array of latitudes and longitudes to be placed as markers on the map so as to avoid unnecessary paths between locations.
 When the markers are clicked, they call the Google Maps Place Details API to fetch a small icon based on its type (bar, restaurant, etc.), as well as its address, website link, etc. In addition, we also used Redux and MongoDB to handle our login-logout functionalities.
 Login is handled using builtin Meteor methods.
+Along with login-logout functionalities, we also use Redux and MongoDB for storing, accessing, and editing a users preferences.

 ***